Kehrlann/spring-security-architecture-workshop/8-testing/README.md

 user, that only really exists in the scope of the test using it.

 Lastly, we would like to make sure that our check on the `admin` role works.
-Discover how you can configure mock user to include roles or authorities, and write to tests trying to access the `/admin` page.
-If the test user has the correct role `/admin`, they should get the page.
+Discover how you can configure mock user to include roles or authorities by looking at the available values in `@WithMockerUser`, and write to tests trying to access the `/admin` page.
+If the test user has the correct role `admin`, they should get the page.
 If they don't, they should get redirected to the `/private?denied` page - there are special methods in the `MockMvcTester` result to test for redirect urls.

 ---